systemli/userli/README.md

 users that generated a recovery token in the meantime (and thus have a MailCrypt key).
 Use with caution!

-    UPDATE virtual_users SET mailCrypt=1 WHERE recoverySecret IS NOT NULL AND mailCryptPrivateSecret IS NOT NULL;
+    UPDATE virtual_users SET mailCrypt=1 WHERE recoverySecretBox IS NOT NULL AND mailCryptSecretBox IS NOT NULL;

 We might add a migration script to encrypt old mails from existing users at a later point.